Pasc99/text2BAinWinConsole/README.md

 #### text2BAinWinConsole
 #### This is a program playing **Bad Apple!!
 PV** in ASCII art.

 Using converted ASCII art text files, this program prints 30 **frames** per second to make them animated.
-Meanwhile, it plays waveform asynchronously and displays name of the current character.
+Meanwhile, it plays the song asynchronously and displays names of the current character.

 ## Download